Can you identify this mineral?

 The most common field techniques put the observer in the shoes of a detective, whose goal it is to determine, by process of elimination, what the mineral in question is.
 The process of elimination usually includes observing things like color, hardness, smell, solubility in acid, streak, striations and/or cleavage.

-Check out the mineral in Figure above .
+Check out the mineral in the opening image.
 What is the mineral’s color?
 What is its shape?
 Are the individual crystals shiny or dull?
 Are there lines (striations) running across the minerals?
-In this lesson, the properties used to identify minerals are described in more detail.
+In this concept, the properties used to identify minerals are described in more detail.

 Color, Streak, and Luster